EvgenyKarkan/Feeds4U/README.md

 Feeds4U
 ===========

-RSS reader app written in Swift 2.0, and yes, software design is pretty good here.
+RSS reader app written in Swift, and yes, software design is pretty good here.

 ## Contributions
 All PRs should be directed to '_develop_' branch.